Subaru-PFS/ets_fiberalloc/README.md

                 so far

   fract := obs_time/total_time

+- "time" is a ISO 8601 string containing the date and time of the observation.
+  This is needed to calculate the telescope elevation, the exact azimuth and altitude of the targets as seen from Subaru, and the distortion of target positions in the instrument's focal plane.
+  NOTE: Currenty, only strings in the exact format "yyyy-mm-ddThh:mm:ssZ" are accepted.
+If necessary, the parser can be made more flexible.

 - "output" is an optional parameter.
 If present, it is the name of a file into which detailed fiber assignment data is written.